 There now follows the 'Inspection of the Line' whilst the Massed Bands of the Household Division play patriotic airs from around Britain.
-The Queen remounts the Phaeton, followed by the mounted Royal Colonels: HRH The Princess Royal, Gold Stick in Waiting and Colonel of the Blues and Royals; HRH The Duke of Kent, Colonel of the Scots Guards; HRH Prince Philip, Colonel of the Grenadier Guards and HRH The Prince of Wales, Colonel of the Welsh Guards.
+The Queen remounts the Phaeton, led by the 'Brigade Major' and followed by the mounted Royal Colonels: HRH The Princess Royal, Gold Stick in Waiting and Colonel of the Blues and Royals; HRH The Duke of Kent, Colonel of the Scots Guards; HRH The Prince of Wales, Colonel of the Welsh Guards and HRH Prince William of Wales, Colonel of the Irish Guards.

 In procession with Her Majesty are also the Master of the Horse, The Crown Equerry, The Equerries in Waiting and The General Officer Commanding London District.
 The carriage turns before No. 6 Guard to the left of the line.
 The coachman acknowledges the Colour and the Royal Colonels salute.